(Essential Thrombocytosis; Primary Thrombocythemia)

 Bleeding is more likely with extreme thrombocytosis (ie, about 1.5 million platelets/mcL [1.5 million × 109/L]); it is due to an acquired deficiency of von Willebrand factor caused because the platelets adsorb and proteolyze high molecular weight von Willebrand multimers, causing an acquired von Willebrand syndrome.

 Common symptoms are

 Life expectancy is near normal.
 Although symptoms are common, the course of the disease is often benign.
-Serious arterial and venous thrombotic complications are rare but can be life-threatening.
+Serious arterial thrombotic complications are rare but can be life-threatening.
 Leukemic transformation occurs in < 2% of patients but may increase after exposure to cytotoxic therapy, including hydroxyurea.
 Some patients develop secondary myelofibrosis, particularly men with the JAK2V617F or CALR type 1 mutations.

-ET is a clonal abnormality of a multipotent hematopoietic stem cell resulting in increased platelets.
+Essential thrombocythemia is a clonal abnormality of a multipotent hematopoietic stem cell resulting in increased platelets.

 Patients are at risk of microvascular thrombosis, hemorrhage, and rarely macrovascular thrombosis.